#60: Connaught Park

 The prototypical Vancouver park is a couple blocks large, allowing for a bit of everything — some nature, some sports, some playgrounds — without necessarily being great at any of them.

-MacLean is an argument that perhaps the city should have thought a bit more compact.
+MacLean is an argument that perhaps the city should have made their default park size a bit smaller.

-Notably, there’s also an excellent spray park where the water shoots very high in the air, objectively a top five water park in the city, and overall a top 10 park for kids (though with the caveat that suburban cities generally have better ones).
+Notably, there’s also an excellent spray park where the water shoots very high in the air, objectively a top five water park in the city, and overall a top 10 park for kids (though with the caveat that suburban cities generally have better spray parks).

 More than all that, there’s an excellent sense of community — rare is the day in the summer where the park isn’t packed, or there isn’t some sort of small event taking place, including small concerts.

-Part of this is likely due to Oppenheimer and Strathcona becoming homeless camps, making MacLean the only large park within easy walking distance for the entire neighbourhood.
+Part of this is likely due to Oppenheimer and Strathcona becoming homeless camps for multiple years, making MacLean the only large park within easy walking distance for the entire neighbourhood.
 But it’s also a product of a smartly-designed space, making what could be another pedestrian park into something a bit greater.

 #4 in West End